jokester01au/concat-with-existing-sourcemaps/README.md

-**mapcat** is a simple utility that concatenates JavaScript files while also consolidating the corresponding source map files.
-It is useful if you use compile-to-JS languages whose compiler emits source map files.
-This is the case for CoffeeScript "transpiler" version 1.6 or later.
+**concat-with-existing-sourcemaps** is a simple utility that concatenates JavaScript files while also consolidating the corresponding source map files.

+Based on mapcat by Eddie Cao

 ### API